GerritCodeReview/plugins_commit-message-length-validator/src/main/resources/Documentation/config.md

 :	Maximum length of a line in the commit message's body.
 Defaults
 	to 72 if not specified or less than 0.

+commitmessage.maxLinesAllowed
+:	Maximum number of lines allowed in commit message.
+Defaults
+	to 100 if not specified or less than 0.

 commitmessage.longLinesThreshold
 :	Percentage of commit message lines allowed to exceed the
 	maximum length before a warning or error is generated.
 Defaults